damargulis/ClimateData/README.md

    - [x] Find and download all pictures embedded on the page
    - [x] Get document metadata (id, tracking number, date posted, RIN, etc)
    - [x] Download information in the "show more details" section
+   - [x] Log all errors to file so they can be checked later